 Snowboarding is a sport that I took up years ago while at University and it’s one of the best things I ever did!
 If you’re pondering whether to also do the same, then keep reading this post for a little persuasion.
-Although I’m only a snowboarder the reasons below also apply to skiing.
+Here are top reasons to take up skiing or snowboarding.

 Firstly, snowboarding and skiing is heaps of fun and is potentially one of the most enjoyable sports to do!
 It does take a little bit of practice to get to a good level where you can go a good speed, but after a few lessons, and couple of weeks (trips) on the snow you’ll start to feel comfortable and be able to go pretty fast.